PrinceLearns/PrinceLearns/README.md

-👋 Hey there!
-I'm Prince
+# Hi, I'm Prince Parmar! 👋

+Welcome to my GitHub profile!
+I'm passionate about learning and building cool projects.
+Here's a little about me:

+## 🚀 About Me

+- **Name**: Prince Parmar
-🚀 Currently diving into Web Development 💻
+- **Current Focus**: Web Development 💻

-🐍 Have Knowledge of Python
+- **Languages I Know**:
+  - Python 🐍
+  - Basics of Java ☕

-☕ Know the basics of Java & C
+  - Basics of C

-📚 Always learning & building cool projects!

-✨ Let's connect and code together!
+- **What I'm Learning**: Web development (HTML, CSS, JavaScript, and more!)
+- **Always Learning**: I enjoy diving into new topics and building projects to enhance my skills.

+## 🌱 What I'm Working On

+- Building cool and interactive websites
+- Exploring AI & automation 🤖

+## 💬 Let's Connect

+- Feel free to check out my repositories and contribute!

+---

+**"Learning is a never-ending journey.
+Let's code together!"**

+Thanks for visiting my profile! 👨‍💻🚀